bcarr-applogie/applogie-product/docs/jobs-to-be-done/cross-role/subscription-onboarding.md

 # Subscription Onboarding

 ## Overview
-The process of discovering, documenting, and integ### Common Challenges
+The process of discovering, documenting, and integrating new SaaS subscriptions into the organization's management system.
+This is a critical cross-role job that ensures proper tracking, optimization, and governance of SaaS spend from day one.

 ### Data Collection
 - **Challenge**: Incomplete subscription information